For those of you watching on the Ditto Cam wondering what it is that I am moving and grooving to here, I was listening to Music Maestro Barry White.

 We've aborted 40 million potential Americans.

-Forty million taxpayers who would be in the workforce producing income, generating wealth, and paying social security taxes.
+40 million taxpayers who would be in the workforce, producing income, generating wealth, and paying Social Security taxes.

-Our our replacement birth rate in this country is not what it should be.
+Our replacement birth rate in this country is not what it should be.

 It's a little low.

-So the fastest way to get bodies in here is to allow these illegals that want to come in, come in and pay their get their social security taxes and put off the day of reckoning on Social Security for another bunch of generation to deal with and not have to make the hard choices now.
+So the fastest way to get bodies in here is to allow these illegals that want to come in, come in, and pay their Social Security taxes and put off the day of reckoning on Social Security for another bunch of generations to deal with and not have to make the hard choices now.

 You will.

-And if you bring 45, 50 million people in here that automatically vote Democrat, and you can create a minority that votes 90 percent Democrat like uh African Americans do, then you can effectively end the existence as a viable force of Republicanism or conservatism or what have you.
+And if you bring 45, 50 million people in here that automatically vote Democrat, and you can create a minority that votes 90% Democrat like African Americans do, then you can effectively end the existence as a viable force of Republicanism or conservatism or what have you.

-Uh but I wanted to r to review the whole thing here because the the vote that comes up on Thursday is uh is uh is another actual uh cloture vote, uh which I for when the show started it, I didn't know there was another vote on Thursday.
+But I wanted to review the whole thing here because the vote that comes up on Thursday is another actual cloture vote, which I, when the show started, I didn't know there was another vote on Thursday.

-I saw Mark Krakorian's post at National Review Online, which uh bells and whistles was whoa, whoa, what what is what is this?
+I saw Mark Krikorian's post at National Review Online, which bells and whistles was, whoa, whoa, what is this?

 Okay, then I started delving into it and finding out what's up.